brianspiering/word2vec-workshop/README.md

-Word2vec Algorithm Workshop: Made as simple as possible, but no simpler
+Word2vec Algorithm: Made as simple as possible, but no simpler
 ====

 ----